Rough Riders: Disbandment

 Roosevelt would go on to be a strong proponent for Oklahoma, New Mexico, and Arizona's statehood during his time in the Oval Office, even making it a plank of the 1900 Republican party platform.

 In 1948, 50 years after the Rough Riders disbandment, the U.S. Post office issued a commemorative stamp in their honor and memory.
-The stamp depicts Captain William Owen "Bucky" O'Neill, who was killed in action while leading troop A at the Battle of San Juan Hill, July 1, 1898.
+The stamp depicts Captain William Owen "Buckey" O'Neill, who was killed in action while leading troop A at the Battle of San Juan Hill, July 1, 1898.
 The Rough Riders continued to have annual reunions in Las Vegas until 1967, when the sole veteran to attend was Jesse Langdon.
 He died in 1975.

 Last survivors

 The last three surviving veterans of the regiment were Frank C. Brito, Jesse Langdon, and Ralph Waldo Taylor.

 Brito was from Las Cruces, New Mexico.
 His father was a Yaqui Indian stagecoach operator.
 Brito was 21 when he enlisted with his brother in May 1898.
 He never made it to Cuba, having been a member of H Troop, one of the four left behind in Tampa.
 He later became a mining engineer and lawman.
 He died on 22 April 1973, at the age of 96.

 Langdon, born in 1881 in what is now North Dakota, "hoboed" his way to Washington, D.C., and called on Roosevelt at the Navy Department, reminding him that his father, a veterinarian, had treated Roosevelt's cattle at his Dakota ranch during his ranching days.
 Roosevelt arranged a railroad ticket for him to San Antonio, where Langdon enlisted in the Rough Riders at age 16.
 He was the penultimate surviving member of the regiment and the only one to attend the final two reunions, in 1967 and 1968.
 He died on 29 June 1975, at the age of 94, 26 months after Brito.

 Taylor was just 16 years old in 1898 when he lied about his age to enlist in the New York National Guard, serving in Company K of the 71st Infantry Regiment.
 He died on 15 May 1987, at the age of 105.